Best Ultrasound Technician Schools in Georgia – 2021

 Columbus Technical College has come a long way since its inception in 1961.
 The sonography training it offers comes with rigorous didactic teaching, practice in labs and clinical rotations at various local sites.
 Equipped with professional skills, sonography graduates are working as entry-level ultrasound technicians at various clinical settings such as private imaging centers, hospitals, and clinics.

 The 16-month associate degree program in diagnostic medical sonography offered at CTC requires completion of a 78-credit hour well-rounded curriculum.
 As part of the coursework, you must complete 27-credits in pre-occupational courses, followed by 51-credits occupational/core courses.
 The core sonography courses mainly focus on the areas of - abdominal, pelvic, OB/GYN and vascular.

 *Every year roughly 40-50 students apply to this program, but only 10-12 students are accepted, based on their competitiveness.

 View Ranking Methodology

-Ultrasound Technician Career Outlook in Georgia - 2019
+Ultrasound Technician Career Information For Georgia - 2021

 How Many Ultrasound Techs are Currently Employed in GA?